 It is flavorful with all the spices that are incorporated in the batter.
 The combination of nutmeg, cloves, and ginger enhances the flavor of the vegetable.

 And it is never dull and boring with all the walnuts and chocolate chunks in each bite!
 Topped with the cinnamon glaze, this bread has a rich earthy flavor that is perfect for autumn, and especially for the Thanksgiving season!

 How do you make sweet potato bread?

 - Prepare for baking: Preheat the oven to 350 degrees F. Grease the loaf pan and sprinkle some flour in it, too.

 - Make the batter: In a bowl, whisk together the wet ingredients and sugar.
 In another bowl, mix the dry ingredients including the spices.
-Then, slowly pour the flour mixture in the bowl with wet ingredients.
+Then, slowly pour the flour mixture into the bowl with wet ingredients.
 Mix everything.
 Then, add in the walnuts and chocolate.

 - Bake: Put the batter into the loaf pan and bake for about 50 to 60 minutes.
 Check for doneness by inserting a toothpick at the center.
 If it is clean when you take it out, then, you may take the loaf pan out of the oven.

 - Cool: Set the loaf pan aside.
 Let it cool for up to 20 minutes before you remove the bread from the pan.